Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "Flowers have a whole different load o’ meaning with Gaoians, y’know."
 The simple, shaped and twisted loop of silver shone brightly through his fur.

-Costello hadn’t spoken to him since before the coronation, and suddenly found himself at a bit of a loss. "…Forgive me, I’m not sure what the proper etiquette is…"
+Costello hadn’t spoken to him since before the coronation, and suddenly found himself at a bit of a loss. "...Forgive me, I’m not sure what the proper etiquette is..."

 "You can jus’ call me sir, I think.
 I ain’t ‘yer Great Father after all."

 "Yessir.
 How the tables have turned."

 "Yeah."
-He wasn’t exactly…regretful.
-More like…
+He wasn’t exactly... regretful.
+More like...

 "Simpler times."

-"…Yeah.
+"...Yeah.
 I never thanked you and Powell properly for that.
-It was…good for me.
+It was... good for me.
 Just, being a simple ‘Back for a time, when all I had to worry about was if I could out-wrassle my friends."

 "I was surprised to see you refrain this evening, if I’m honest."